 Some high-availability systems use hardware watchdog timers to ensure that a software or hardware failure does not result in an extended system outage.
 Once the host system has booted, a system monitor program is started.
 The system monitor program would enable the watchdog timer on the CFA735+WR-PWR-Y25 cable.
 If the system monitor program fails to reset the watchdog timer, the CFA735+WR-PWR-Y25 cable will reset the host system and soft reboot as if command 5 (0x05): Reset Functions (Pg.
-41) soft reboot function was issued.
+44) soft reboot function was issued.

 The GPIO pins used for ATX control must not be configured as user GPIO.
 They must be configured to their default drive mode in order for the ATX functions to work correctly.
 These settings are factory default, but may be changed by the user.
-Please see the note under command 28 (0x1C): Set ATX Power Switch Functionality (Pg.
-52) or command 34 (0x22): Set or Set and Configure GPIO Pin (Pg.
-56).
+Please see the note under command $\frac{28 (0x1C)}{28 (0x1C)}$ Set ATX Power Switch Functionality (Pg.
+57) or command $\frac{34 (0x22)}{28 (0x22)}$ Set or Set and Configure GPIO Pin (Pg.
+61).

-'''

-type = 0x1D = 29{10}

-data length = 1

-data[0] = enable/timeout

-If timeout is 0, the watchdog is disabled.

-If timeout is 1-255, then this command must be issued again within timeout seconds to

-avoid a watchdog reset.
+type = 0x1D = 2910 data_length = 1 data[0] = enable/timeout If timeout is 0, the watchdog is disabled.
+If timeout is 1-255, then this command must be issued again within timeout seconds to avoid a watchdog reset.
 To turn the watchdog off once it has been enabled, simply set timeout to 0.

-If the command is not re-issued within timeout seconds, then the CFA735+WR-PWR-Y25 cable

-will reset the host system (see command 28 (0x1C): Set ATX Power Switch

-Functionality (Pq.
-52) for details) and soft reboot itself as if command 5 (0x05): Reset

-Functions (Pg.
-41) soft reboot function was issued.
-Since the watchdog is off by default

-when the it powers up,CFA735+WR-PWR-Y25 cable will not issue another host reset until the

-host has once again enabled the watchdog.
+If the command is not re-issued within timeout seconds, then the CFA735+WR-PWR-Y25 cable will reset the host system (see command 28 (0x1C): Set ATX Power Switch Functionality (Pg.
+57) for details) and soft reboot itself as if command 5 (0x05): Reset Functions (Pg.
+44) soft reboot function was issued.
+Since the watchdog is off by default when the it powers up,CFA735+WR-PWR-Y25 cable will not issue another host reset until the host has once again enabled the watchdog.

-The return packet will be:

-Ò

-'''

-'''

-type = 0x40 | 0x1D = 0x5D = 93{10}

-data length = 0
+type = $0x40 | 0x1D = 0x5D = 93{10}$ data length = 0

-'''